 "Living in a learning community allows you to form long-lasting connections over not just proximity, but shared interests.
 From taking similar classes, grabbing a bite at the dining center, or just hanging out, being part of a learning community gives you an advantage both socially and academically." -Nick Raap

-Majors eligible to join
+Majors Eligible to Join

 The Design Exchange Learning Community is a full year living and learning experience open to direct from high school first-year students enrolled in any major in the College of Design.
 The residential component allows students to build a support network as they transition to ISU and the College of Design.
 All Design Exchange students are enrolled in a one credit seminar each semester (DSN S 110 in fall and DSN S 111 in spring) that encourages their personal, social and intellectual development.
-All students will take DSN S 131 and DSN S 183 in the fall together.
+All students will take DSN S 131 in the fall together.
 They will take DSN S 102 in the Spring.
 Students also participate in academic and social activities arranged by a peer mentor.

-To sign up for a residential learning community simply click on the “Learning Community” tab when filling out your Department of Residence contract on AccessPlus.
+To sign up for a residential learning community, simply select your learning community preference when filling out your Department of Residence contract in the Housing portal.
 You can go in and update or change your learning community preference information at any time up until the deadline without losing your “priority date.”
 Sign up for the learning community course(s) takes place at summer orientation.